What we seek in Shenandoah renters

-In Shenandoah, Nesbitt Realty prefers to deal with good tenants.
-Here are a few of the traits we look for.
+In Shenandoah, Nesbitt Realty likes to work with reliable renters.
+Here are a few of the traits we expect.

 - A renter is reasonably clean.
 A tenant does not bring pests such as rodents and bugs.